technomancy/bussard/spoilers/characters.md

 detailed scan of your ship she realizes the truth (before you do).

 Helps you realize who you are, decrypt your journals, and get a handle on coding.
+Grew up on Mars and is a citizen of Sol.

 She also offers to pretend to be the captain of the ship in any cases where an un-manned ship would raise too many suspicions.

-TODO: where is she from, who does she know, what does she want?
+She helps you find Clay, and she is a little too trusting of Clay at first.
+She is later really regretful about it.
+This causes her to be too suspicious of Mila.
+Once she boards your ship, she is motivated more by curiosity and a desire to help than her original goal of just getting home.

 ## Clay Dorath

-He is a researcher who formerly held an position at the Darush lab.
-Joins your ship in order to break into the lab so you can get the spacetime junction, but in the end is only interested in getting revenge on former colleagues and abandons you in a heap of trouble.
+He is a researcher who formerly held an position at the Darush Applied Metaphysics lab where the spacetime junction was developed.
+He feels that he was wronged by a colleague who took some of his work and submitted it as his own.
+Though he hasn't worked there for a long time, he sees this as an opportunity to get back at his colleague by pinning the theft of the spacetime junction on him, and betraying you in the process.

 He's self-deprecating, funny, but unbalanced.
 We should get a hint of him snapping before it happens to us?

-TODO: where is he from, who does he know, why does he want revenge?
+He is a citizen of Yueh but has lived in Darush for a good chunk of his life.

+TODO: more about his time in the lab and his colleague

 ## Mila Calandria

 Security specialist.
 Quiet, very professional, and deeply curious.
+Exasperated by what she sees as incompetence around her.

 She gives you the hints you need to implement the algorithms finally decrypt the last few journals.